danmorettin/scrapeestimates/README.md

 ```bash
 scrapeestimates
 ```
-if you want to scrape all the items in a list, or
+which will scrape all the tickers in a list, or
 ```bash
 scrapeestimates TSLA
 ```